Yakuza (franchise): Development

 The series originated from creator Toshihiro Nagoshi's desire to design a game that would tell the way of life of the yakuza.
 Nagoshi initially struggled to greenlight the project.
 Portrayals of the Japanese underworld were common in manga and movies, but not in video games.
 Toshihiro Nagoshi brought his story for Yakuza to scenario supervisor Hase Seishu two years before the game started development.
 Seishu had been a video game player since the days of Space Invaders, but over the past four or five years he had lost interest, as he was less concerned with 3D visuals and gameplay than he was with story.
 Yakuza, however, caught his attention, and he decided to accept the project even though it came at the busiest point of his professional writing career.
+Masayoshi Yokoyama was the writer of the development team at Sega and worked under Seishu's guidance for the first two games of the franchise.

 Touching upon the game's name, Nagoshi revealed that it was his idea: the original Japanese name Ryū ga Gotoku translates to "Like a Dragon", as Nagoshi felt that dragons have a strong image about them, and that when players sample it, they would, as the title suggests, get a feel for the strength and manliness of the main character.

 Sega's leadership was hesitant about the perceived limited appeal, but eventually approved the development of the project.
 Sony and CERO were initially disapproving about the depiction of violence and adult material, though Sony eventually showed interest in the prospect of the game after Nagoshi persevered.